• All Recipes

 I’ve been making this mixed berry sauce since my kids were little, and it never fails to bring me back to Sunday mornings, with this sauce drizzled over vegan banana pancakes or French toast.

-The whole family would spend the better part of a day picking strawberries during berry season, and this was one of the first things we’d make with the fresh berries.
-That sweet burst of berry always brings a smile.
+The whole family would spend the better part of a day picking strawberries during berry season, and this mixed berry sauce recipe and my sweet strawberry banana smoothie recipe were the first things we’d make with the fresh berries.

 I love the combination of blackberries, blueberries, and strawberries — giving the best of all berry worlds.
-Though it’s not limited to fresh berries, this recipe works just as well with frozen berries.
+Though it’s not limited to fresh berries, this recipe works just as well with frozen berries, like my easy acai berry smoothie.

-Drizzle this simple fruit sauce over yogurt, waffles, French toast, or pancakes; layer it in a yogurt parfait, or serve it with banana ice cream.
-Whether smooth for drizzling or rustic for layering, this go-to recipe adds a gorgeous pop of color in just a few steps — and is a delicious hit for breakfast, snacks, or desserts.
+Drizzle this simple fruit sauce over cheesecake, protein chia seed pudding, yogurt, waffles, French toast, or pancakes.
+Layer it in a yogurt parfait, or serve it with banana ice cream, or top some on my vegan strawberry milkshake.
+Whether smooth for drizzling or rustic for layering, this go-to is a delicious hit for breakfast, snacks, or desserts.

 • Customizable Texture: Cooking the berries over medium heat releases their natural juices and softens them.
 You can simmer until the berries break down, then blend for a smooth sauce or leave them partially mashed for a chunkier compote.